Home

 at link time will also trigger LTO system libraries to be used.

-Thus, to allow maximal LTO opportunities with the LLVM wasm backend, build all
+Thus, to allow maximal LTO opportunities with the LLVM Wasm backend, build all

 source files with -flto